anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-05-21-Extreme-Gradient-Boosting-with-XGBoost-Part-3.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h4 id="3.3.3-Random-search-with-XGBoost">3.3.3 Random search with XGBoost<a class="anchor-link" href="#3.3.3-Random-search-with-XGBoost"> </a></h4><p>Often, GridSearchCV can be really time consuming, so in practice, you may want to use RandomizedSearchCV instead, as you will do in this exercise.
+<h4 id="Random-search-with-XGBoost">Random search with XGBoost<a class="anchor-link" href="#Random-search-with-XGBoost"> </a></h4><p>Often, GridSearchCV can be really time consuming, so in practice, you may want to use RandomizedSearchCV instead, as you will do in this exercise.
 The good news is you only have to make a few modifications to your GridSearchCV code to do RandomizedSearchCV.
 The key difference is you have to specify a param_distributions parameter instead of a param_grid parameter.</p>
 <ul>
 <li>Instructions<ul>
 <li>Create a parameter grid called gbm_param_grid that contains a list with a single value for 'n_estimators' (25), and a list of 'max_depth' values between 2 and 11 for 'max_depth' - use range(2, 12) for this.</li>